SEAL-Embedded/sigtekx/docs/guides/creating-issues.md

 **Prompt Template:**
 ```
-I need a GitHub issue for ionosense-hpc.
+I need a GitHub issue for sigtekx.
 Here's what I want to accomplish:

 [Describe what you want to fix/add/improve]